In this post we’re going to touch on a couple of topics to do with sharing a toothbrush.

 With all the benefits do indeed come some drawbacks.

 The most notable being battery life.
 The advertised 2-3 week battery life is based on one user twice a day for 2 minutes.
-Add another user and this battery life is then halved.
+Add another user and this battery life is then halved, add multiple people and the battery life is reduced even further.
 So more regular charging will be necessary.
 This is not a big issue all told, especially as most of us leave it on the charging stand.

 Wear and tear is another possible issue.
 The more use it gets the more wear and tear the parts are subjected to.
 Most brushes come with a 2 year warranty, up to 3 years with Oral-B (Find out more).
 Should the toothbrush fail within this time it is normally replaced.
 Share between a family of 4 and its possible that the increased wear will leave the brush failing within that time, but no worries, it will be repaired or replaced under the warranty.
 So in a weird way you actually get better value from it!